sonofeft/ODSCharts/README.rst

     * Spreadsheets are very good when you want to publish **both** the chart **and** the data.

+    * Python is a great general-purpose programming language for science and engineering

     * Therefore the world needs a cross-platform, open-source, python solution to generate  cross-platform, open-source spreadsheet files.